 Representatives from nearly 50 major businesses have come together to discuss how to get more young people with learning disabilities into meaningful paid employment.

-Delegates from companies such as the Royal Mail, Big Lottery Fund and Ernst & Young heard about the National Grid’s ‘EmployAbility – Let’s Work Together’ programme.
+Delegates from companies such as the Royal Mail, Big Lottery Fund and Ernst and Young heard about the National Grid’s ‘EmployAbility – Let’s Work Together’ programme.
 EmployAbility takes students with learning disabilities and places them in internships that expose them to a business environment.

 Representatives and interns from National Grid described their experience of setting up the EmployAbility programme, and discussed the benefits of helping disabled people into work.